BlackElkX/GhotiTnTdevices/README.md

  A PCB layout is also designed in this.

  #housing
- In 3D-models, a openScad file with a generated stl file is added.
+ In 3D-models, an openScad file with a generated stl file is added.